java-cheatsheet/codechallenge/src/google/Level4/Challenge1/README.md

 Start End Delta Time Status
     -   0     -    1 // Bulkhead initially open

     0   4    -1    2 // Add time.
-As the minimal time needed is 2 to rescuse any bunny, it is opted to add more time.
-And to add time we can jump to Bulkhead once.
+As the minimal time needed is 2 to rescuse any bunny, we need to add 1 more time which can be gained by opening Bulkhead as 0 to 4 is -1.

     4   2     2    0 // Rescue a bunny.
 As there are bunnies those requires time which we have gathered, i.e. 2, it is opted to rescue Bunny 1.

     2   4    -1    1 // Add time.
-Now rescue more bunny we need to get more time so we need to go through bulkhead again.
+Although we can exit at this point but going to Bulhead add time back so we go through it.

-    4   3     2   -1 // Go to second bunny as the time taken is 2, we will have to 1 time to give back.
-We can not go to first bunny as it takes 3 to carry bunny and we will not be able to reopen the bulkhead.
+    4   3     2   -1 // Future calculation.
+Rescue Second bunny as the time taken is 2, and from there is path to Bulkhead which adds back time while going through.

-    3   4    -1    0 Open bulkhead.
-Exit.
-As reopening bulkhead add 1, we can return the time we lended, i.e. -1.
+    3   4    -1    0 // Exit.
+The last Third bunny is left to rescue but as the time is 0 we will not be able to rescue it.

 > What if I try to recuse all of the bunnies?

-### Provided Case 2
+### Provided Case 2: No Time Added Back

 Time Limit: 3
 Answer: Bunnies 0, 1